-Leroy Harper, a former sideman with James Brown, is set to perform Friday on the first day of this year’s third annual Myrtle Beach Jazz Festival.
-He takes the stage between 10:15-11:15 p.m. as part of three days of live jazz, soul and R&B music to be presented between Sept.
-28-30, 2018 on historic Carver Street in Myrtle Beach, S.C.
+Leroy Harper, a former sideman with James Brown, returns for his second straight featured performance at the annual Myrtle Beach Jazz Festival.
+He takes the stage as part of three days of live jazz, soul and R&B music to be presented between Oct.
+4-6, 2019 on historic Carver Street in Myrtle Beach, S.C.

 Harper says the experience made him a more nimble, collaborative performer.
 “He did things his own way, so for any new musician in the band it was like a totally new experience – the way you make music and even just having to watch his signals,” Harper told the Wilmington Star-News.
 “Usually when you play songs, you play it ’til the end, but with him right in the middle of a song [snaps fingers], he could go into a whole other song at an instant.
 Just off a hand signal.”